 -lack of empathy from others

 But there is hope… this disorder is reversible.
 The brain can be re-wired.
 It has a capacity to regenerate.
 That’s why From Pain to Purpose exists.
 To help trauma survivors to find tangible ways to bring our brains, hearts, and bodies back in to a healthy alignment.
 Everyone has the ability to go from pain to purpose after trauma.
-We have a list of resources, workshops, and support groups that you can join to help you recover and get on the right path to purpose.
+We have a list of resources, programs, and support that you can find to help you recover and get on the right path to purpose.